DV

 What is the difference between SCHD and VTV?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket strategy, while VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach.
 They are issued by Schwab and Vanguard respectively.

 Can I hold both SCHD and VTV?